-Flu-like symptoms - fatigue, fever, aches, general run-down feeling, nausea 2-7 days after exposure.
+Flu-like symptoms - fatigue, fever, aches, general run-down feeling, nausea 2 to 7 days after exposure

 You can get treatment for the symptoms, but you cannot cure the disease.
 You have it for life.
-Reoccurrences cause physical and emotional stress.
+Recurrences cause physical and emotional stress.

 More than 90% infected with HSV-2 have recurrence during first year.

-5. How do you get Herpes Type II?
+4. How do you get Herpes Type 2?

-Mainly direct contact with infected body fluids, such as semen and vaginal fluids.
-Occurs when the virus enters through small cuts/abrasions on the genitals, lips, mouth, or skin.
-The virus causes a lesion at the point of entry and also travels “up” peripheral nerves to enter the nervous system where it resides for long period of time.
-(Source: CDC Fact Sheet: Genital Herpes.
-Accessed 6/25/10).
+This virus is usually transmitted by skin to skin contact, and direct contact with infected body fluids, such as semen or vaginal fluids.
+The virus can entering through small cuts/abrasions on the genitals, lips, mouth, or skin.
+The virus causes a lesion at the point of entry and also travels “up” peripheral nerves to enter the nervous system where it resides.
+(Source: CDC Fact Sheet: Genital Herpes, Accessed June 25, 2010)

-6. What is the treatment for Herpes Type II?
+5. What is the treatment for Herpes Type 2?

-You can infect others even if you are having no symptoms or problems at the time.
+You can infect others even if you have no symptoms at the time.

 Right before or during an outbreak, a person is highly contagious.
-50% of people infected are not aware they are infected.
+Half of the people infected are not aware they are infected.
 (Source: FM Cowan, AM Johnson, R Ashley, British Medical Journal, 1994)

-8. How does Herpes Type II affect an unborn baby?
+6. How does Herpes Type 2 affect an unborn baby?

-9. Can condoms protect a person from Herpes Type II?
+7. Can condoms protect a person from Herpes Type 2?

-Condoms have been shown to be ineffective in the prevention of Herpes.
-Since the virus is transmitted by skin-to-skin contact, condoms are likely to be less effective in reducing the transmission of herpes than they are for infections transmitted by body fluids.
+Condoms have been shown to be ineffective in the prevention of genital herpes.
+Since the virus can be transmitted by skin to skin contact, condoms are less likely to be effective in reducing the transmission of Herpes than they are for infections transmitted by body fluids.
 Condoms do not cover all the skin in the genital area and sex with an infected person can result in an infection, even when condoms are used.
-Condoms, if used consistently and correctly still leave a 50% or more chance of transmission.
+Condoms, if used consistently and correctly, still leave a 50% or more chance of transmission.
 (Source: British Medical Journal, 1994 and the U.S. Department of Health and Human Services, May 2001)

-The most effective way to avoid transmission of sexually transmitted diseases, including genital herpes, is to abstain from sexual activity until marriage, and your spouse does the same.
+The most effective way to avoid transmission of sexually transmitted diseases, including genital herpes, is to abstain from sexual activity until marriage.